LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/getIntegrationData.md

 ### Get API integration status code

-Used to retrieve the HTTP status (response) code from execution of the API integration.
+Used to retrieve the HTTP status (response) code returned from execution of the API integration.

+{: .important}
+This method always returns the result of the most recent API integration that was executed.
+Keep this in mind when you have a dialog that contains multiple API integrations.

 | Function Name | Arguments | Returns |
 | --- | --- | --- |